getmoto/moto/docs/docs/server_mode.rst

 To use Moto in your tests, pass the `endpoint_url`-parameter to the SDK of your choice.

-For some SDK's, this can be configured using the environment variable `AWS_ENDPOINT_URL`.
+For more recent SDK's, this can be configured using the environment variable `AWS_ENDPOINT_URL`.
 See the official AWS documentation: https://docs.aws.amazon.com/sdkref/latest/guide/feature-ss-endpoints.html

 If your SDK does not support this, here are some code samples to set this parameter the old-fashioned way.